woggle/GPU-Programming-Assignment/README.part2.md

 2016-11-23: fixed some minor errors in the comments at the top of `breadth_first_search.cu`; add note about how starting node is chosen for the BFS when some nodes have 0 out-edges.
 2016-11-23: make sure `breadth_first_search.cu`'s load_group function sets the last edge_offset.
+2016-11-24: note that 2D convolution differs slightly from the article linked in the Google doc.

 # Breadth-First Search